Yarroudh/templates_cj/README.md

 ## Author

-This software was developped by [Anass Yarroudh](https://www.linkedin.com/in/anass-yarroudh/), a Research Engineer at [University of Liege](http://uliege.be/).
+This software was developped by [Anass Yarroudh](https://www.linkedin.com/in/anass-yarroudh/), Research Engineer at [University of Liege](http://uliege.be/).
 For more detailed information please contact us via <ayarroudh@uliege.be>, we are pleased to send you the necessary information.

 -----